rashmimarganiatgithub/Machinelearning_python_scratch/README.md

 So let's get started.

-This repo will be updated with robost algorithm implementing from scratch going forward.
+This repo will be updated with robost ML algorithms from scratch going forward.